GiulioRossetti/dynetx/docs/installing.rst

 Python
 ------

-To use DyNet you need Python 2.7, 3.2 or later.
+To use DyNetx you need Python 2.7, 3.2 or later.

 The easiest way to get Python and most optional packages is to install the Enthought Python distribution “Canopy” or using Anaconda.